Learnosity/learnosity-sdk-asp.net/readme.md

 ## Examples

 Each service has it's own example - you can find them in `Examples` folder of LearnositySDK project.
 To run them simply invoke static `Simple` method.

-To see all the examples, you can also run the LearnositySDKExamples project in your local IIS server.